 ½-1 lemon per day.

 Scientists studied the effect of dehydrated apple products on liver and serum lipid levels.
-After three months, it was found that apple products successfully reduced the serum and liver lipid levels (20).
-Chinese researchers also confirmed that apple polyphenols play a major role in downregulating the inflammatory signaling pathway, therefore protecting the liver from various liver diseases like hepatic steatosis (21), (22).
+After three months, it was found that apple products successfully reduced the serum and liver lipid levels (28).

 Walnuts are rich in healthy fats that have anti-inflammatory properties.
-American scientists have found that when high-fat diet induced fatty liver rodents were supplemented with walnut, it helped reduce hepatic triglycerides, lowered the levels of enzymes involved in liver homeostasis, and suppressed the genes involved in hepatic inflammation (26).
+In a study, high-fat diet-induced fatty liver mice were supplemented with walnut.
+It helped reduce triglyceride levels in the liver, lowered the levels of enzymes involved in liver homeostasis, and suppressed the genes involved in liver inflammation (34).

 7 walnuts per day